catmaid/CATMAID/sphinx-doc/source/installation.rst

 Basic Installation Instructions
 ===============================

-These installation instructions have been tested on the most recent stable release of Ubuntu (18.04 bionic), so may need some minor changes for other Debian-based distributions.
+These installation instructions have been tested on Ubuntu 18.04 (Bionic Beaver), so may need some minor changes for other Debian-based distributions.
 For installation on Mac OS X, first read these :ref:`additional instructions <installation-osx>`.